Glossary of Terms

 Measurement Uncertainty: A parameter associated with the result of a measurement that characterizes the range of the values that could reasonably be attributed to the measurand.

-Negative Predictive Value: The fraction of the population with a negative diagnostic test that is nondiseased.
+Negative Predictive Value: The proportion of individuals with a negative diagnostic test who are actually nondiseased.

-Network: The graph representation of a system.
-The graph's nodes or vertices represent the system's components, and the edges represent their relations.
+Network: A graph representation of a system where nodes (vertices) represent the system's components and edges represent their relationships.

-Positive Predictive Value: The fraction of the population with a positive diagnostic test that is diseased.
+Positive Predictive Value: The proportion of individuals with a positive diagnostic test who are diseased.

 Prevalence: The proportion of a population that has a particular disease or attribute in a given time period.

-Quality Control: : The statistical methods used to understand, monitor, and improve a process or product.
+Quality Control: Statistical methods used to understand, monitor, and improve a process or product.

 Reliability: The probability that an item will perform a required function under stated conditions for a stated period.

-Residual Risk: The risk remaining after the control measures have been taken.
+Residual Risk: The risk remaining after the control measures have been implemented.

-Risk: Combination of the probability of occurrence of harm and the severity of that harm due to a hazard.
+Risk: A combination of the probability of occurrence of harm and the severity of that harm due to a hazard.

 Risk Management: The practice of analyzing, evaluating, controlling, and monitoring risk.

-Sensitivity: The fraction of the diseased population with a positive diagnostic test.
+Sensitivity: The proportion of diseased individuals who have a positive diagnostic test.

-Specificity: The fraction of the nondiseased population with a negative diagnostic test.
+Specificity: The proportion of nondiseased individuals who have a negative diagnostic test.

 Symbolic Computation: The mathematical transformation of symbolic expressions using computer algorithms.